dikayx/exifex/README.md

     docker run -p 8080:8080 exifex
     ```

 You can also use the `docker-compose.yml` file to run the app.
-Just run `docker-compose up` and the app will be available on `http://localhost:8080`.
+Just run `docker-compose up` after you built the image and the app will be available on `http://localhost:8080`.

 1. Clone the repository